-Remember that an afternoon get-together is a lot more casual than an evening affair, and if you have children, it's a great way for your kids to get to know people their own age.
+Remember that an afternoon get-together is a lot more casual than an evening affair, and if you have children, it's a great way for your kids to get to know people their age.

 You might want to decide what to serve before you confirm a time, just because what you serve may determine the party's theme and time.
 To keep plans and effort to a minimum, host an afternoon tea - after lunch, but before dinner.
-It doesn't take too much prep to serve tea, cookies and juice.
+It doesn't take too much prep to serve tea, cookies, and juice.
 Again, your neighbors won't expect too much fuss so don't overdo it.

 To keep it simple, you can either speak to your neighbors in person or create a small invite and drop it into each family's mailbox.
 Or have your children deliver the invite.
 Make a point of inviting people as you see them in their yards or on porches.
 To keep fuss down to a minimum, don't ask for RSVPs, instead, let people know they can drop by between specific hours.

-As long as you receive a few verbal confirmations that people will attend then you know that there will be at least a few people dropping by.
+As long as you receive a few verbal confirmations that people will attend, then you know that there will be at least a few people dropping by.

 Get Supplies But Ask People to Bring Stuff

 It's up to you if you prefer to wash dishes or use disposable plates and cups; just remember the extra garbage that will come from using paper and plastic items.
 Or if you have time, you can rent supplies as well.
 Renting party supplies is best if you're expecting a lot of guests.
-If it's an outdoor party, ask guests to bring their own lawn chairs.
+If it's an outdoor party, ask guests to bring their lawn chairs.

 Arrange the Party Area

-Create some conversation areas, a place where the food will be served - whether that's a bar or the dining room table - and a place where people can put their shoes, boots and coats.
+Create some conversation areas, a place where the food will be served - whether that's a bar or the dining room table - and a place where people can put their shoes, boots, and coats.
 Clear out the front closet or foyer to allow for the extra room you're going to need.
-It's a good idea to also create a place for the drinks so people can serve themselves giving you time to mingle and enjoy the party, too.
+It's a good idea also to create a place for the drinks so people can serve themselves giving you time to mingle and enjoy the party, too.

 Use Fresh Flowers for Decorations